lida0804l/Image_stitching.github.io/README.md

 </p>

 **Corner feature detected** <br>
-Here's a example of the corner feature detected:
+Here's a example of the corner feature detected withiin the image:

 <p align="center">
    <br>